 10 Best Seattle Nursing Schools

 10. Seattle Central College

-Another best nursing school in Seattle, Seattle Central College offers a flexible curriculum and runs an Associate in Nursing Direct Transfer Degree/Major Related Program (AN DTA/MRP).
+Another great school in Seattle is Seattle Central College.
+It offers a flexible curriculum and runs an Associate in Nursing Direct Transfer Degree Major Related Program (AN DTA/MRP).
 As part of a rigorous curriculum, students attend the school for two years and receive classroom, lab work, and clinical experience.
 They merge ready to base the modern workforce or move onto a BSN program.
 This may be a great choice for students who wish to stay in the community for the first two years of their college experience.

+10 Best Seattle Nursing Schools